Call him what you will—Mr. Excitement, the black Elvis—Jackie Wilson can’t be put into words.

 The Detroit-born Wilson turned to R&B after stints as a gospel singer and amateur boxer.
 (He won the American Amateur Golden Gloves Welterweight boxing title.)
 Wilson joined Billy Ward and His Dominoes as lead singer in 1953, replacing Clyde McPhatter when the latter left to join the Drifters.
 Wilson remained with the Dominoes until 1957, singing on such high-charting numbers as “St. Therese of the Roses.”

 Wilson launched his solo career in November 1957 with the single “Reet Petite (The Finest Girl You Ever Want To Meet)."
 The song was written by Berry Gordy, Jr., a struggling songwriter who had yet to found his Motown empire.
 Another Gordy composition, “Lonely Teardrops,” was Wilson’s breakthrough, topping the R&B chart and becoming a Top Ten hit on the pop side.
 More R&B chart-toppers followed in quick succession: “You Better Know It,” “Doggin’ Around,” “A Woman, a Lover, a Friend.”
 He was now being managed by Nat Tarnapol, who aimed him more at the middle-of-the-road white market.
 A 1962 album, for instance, was recorded live at the Copacabana.
-(Berry Gordy Jr. similarly groom the Supremes and the Temptations for upscale rooms and Vegas venues.)
-Wilson would alternate harder-grooving R&B songs like “Doggin’ Around” (#1 R&B, #15 pop) with almost operatic balladry such as “Night” (#4 pop) in an attempt to cover all the bases.
+(Berry Gordy Jr. similarly groomed the Supremes and the Temptations for upscale rooms and Vegas venues.)
+Wilson would alternate harder-grooving R&B songs like “Doggin’ Around” (Number One R&B, Number Fifteen pop) with almost operatic balladry such as “Night” (Number Four pop) in an attempt to cover all the bases.

 Wilson’s unabated success and output were astonishing, impacting the R&B charts in every year from 1958 through 1973.
 Scattered among a surfeit of schmaltzy ballads were such R&B gems as “Baby Workout,” “Think Twice” (a duet with LaVern Baker) and “Chain Gang” (with Count Basie).
 The exquisitely soulful “(Your Love Keeps Lifting Me) Higher and Higher” reached Number Six in 1967.

-All totaled, he amassed 47 R&B hits, 24 of which crossed over to the pop Top Forty.
-He was unfailingly versatile, too, handling uptempo R&B and pop balladry with style and charisma.
+In total, he amassed forty-seven R&B hits, twenty-four of which crossed over to the pop Top Forty.
+He was unfailingly versatile, too, handling up-tempo R&B and pop balladry with style and charisma.
 Jackie Wilson not only was “Mr. Excitement” but also, as some dubbed him, “the black Elvis.”

 Wilson tore it up onstage with an act that radiated excitement and sex appeal.
-His popularity extended overseas, where, in 1963 he headlined a British show that had the Beatles as one of his opening acts.
-When the hits slowed down as musical tastes shifted in the late Sixties, Wilson remained active on the performing front.
-He was, in fact, performing “Lonely Teardrops” onstage in New Jersey when he suffered a heart attack that plunged him into a four-month coma and left him permanently incapacitated.
+His popularity extended overseas, where in 1963 he headlined a British show that had the Beatles as one of his opening acts.
+As musical tastes shifted in the late Sixties and the hits slowed down, Wilson remained active on the performing front.
+He was, in fact, performing “Lonely Teardrops” onstage in New Jersey when he suffered a heart attack that plunged him into a four-month coma that left him permanently incapacitated.
 His was one of the most tragic denouements in rock and roll history.
 Wilson remained in nursing homes for more than eight years until his death in 1984.